What is it like to be an international security expert?

 This executive education programme benefits from the exceptional academic resources of the University of Geneva’s Global Studies Institute (GSI) and the internationally recognized executive education expertise of the Geneva Centre for Security Policy (GCSP), through its flagship Leadership in International Security Course.

-We met Angela Hoyos Iborra, Policy Advisor at the Geneva International Centre for Humanitarian Demining (GICHD), who successfully completed the Master of Advanced Studies (MAS) in International and European Security.
+We met Angela Hoyos Iborra, Policy Advisor at the Geneva International Centre for Humanitarian Demining (GICHD), who successfully completed the Master of Advanced Studies (MAS) in International Security.

-What has motivated you to get involved in the Master of Advanced Studies in International and European Security?
+What has motivated you to get involved in the Master of Advanced Studies in International Security?